Jethro-Tsoi/Paris/memory-bank/progress.md

 7. **memory-bank/** - Maintains project knowledge and documentation for Cline

 This structure supports the complete workflow from data collection to model training and deployment.

+# Progress

+Needs update on what works, what's left, current status, and known issues.